 The associate is the bridge between analysts and executives like vice presidents and directors.

 You will still do financial models and presentations, but mostly you will be the ones checking the accuracy and correctness of the jobs of the analysts.

 Once you’re on the associate level, you’ll be attending more pitch meetings and meet-ups with clients.

 In general, they work quite fewer hours than analysts.
 But still, they work a lot.

 If their analysts work until midnight, associates will probably work until 10 pm or 11 pm only.
 But, if you're an associate that is very much driven to rise up the corporate ladder, you will push yourself to work the same (or even more hours) than the analysts.

 Usually, the associates are 26-35 years old.

 For those promoted to vice president (or any officer role), it took them about five years at the associate level.
-But, beware; it’s a lot difficult to move from associate to VP, than from analyst to associate.
+But, beware; it’s a lot difficult to move from associate to Vice President, then from analyst to associate.

 You will need not just expertise in modeling; you also have to show the bank that you are a capable leader.
 How you handle your analysts will greatly impact when you will be promoted.

 You will also have to show excellent communication skills.
-After all, as a VP, you’ll be talking with clients a lot.
+After all, as a Vice President, you’ll be talking with clients a lot.
 You will also be the one to initialize some deals.
 Do you have what it takes?
 Show your bosses.